diericx/bevy/README.md

-# Iceetime
+# Bevy

-Iceetime is a self hosted alternative to Popcorntime that aims to improve file availability and increase control over the files being downloaded.
+Bevy is a self hosted alternative to Popcorntime that aims to improve file availability and increase control over the files being downloaded.
 With this added control we can:

 - Grab one file, and transcode to lower qualities (instead of grabbing a different file for each desired quality)
 - Keep and seed files for x amount of time depending on the tracker (so we aren't just leeching)